robinmoisson/staticrypt/README.md

 If you have a StatiCrypt project you'd like to share, feel free to open an issue describing it.

+### Based on StatiCrypt, tutorials and projects

+**Template to host an encrypted single page website with Github Pages:** [a-nau/password-protected-website-template](https://github.com/a-nau/password-protected-website-template) is a demonstration of how to build a protected page on Github Pages, integrating with Github Actions.

 ### Alternatives to StatiCrypt

 [MaxLaumeister/PageCrypt](https://github.com/MaxLaumeister/PageCrypt) is a project with similar features in a different style (I think it was created before StatiCrypt).

-### Based on StatiCrypt

-**Template to host an encrypted single page website with Github Pages:** [a-nau/password-protected-website-template](https://github.com/a-nau/password-protected-website-template) is a demonstration of how to build a protected page on Github Pages, integrating with Github Actions. (**Warning:** this is compatible with 2.x only, left it here for inspiration purpose.
-You can follow the [issue on upgrading to 3.x](https://github.com/a-nau/password-protected-website-template/issues/2).)